 - The fan does not stop even if it is turned off from the controls, and the air conditioner is turned off

-If any of the symptoms above seems happening, then it is best to confirm whether the AC is indeed failing.
+If any of the symptoms above seems happening or if you have a funny smell coming from your ac, then it is best to confirm whether the AC is indeed failing.
 Confirmation is important since it is also possible that the capacitor is the problem.
 The capacitor provides power to the fan, and if it is worn out then the fan will not work too.

 To check if the capacitor is working, the homeowner can do the following: